wp-plugins/genesis-layout-extras/readme.txt

 Yes, it is! :) Works really fine in Multisite invironment - here I just recommend to activate on a per site basis so to load things only where and when needed.

-= In Multisite, could I "network enable" this plugin? = Yes, you could. -- Still, a per site use is recommended. -- Network activation makes the most sense if *all* sub sites are using Genesis!
+= In Multisite, could I "network activate" this plugin? = Yes, you could. -- Still, a per site use is recommended. -- Network activation makes the most sense if *all* sub sites are using Genesis!
 On the other hand, if your Multisite install has 10 sites and only 3 may run with Genesis, network activation is not recommended!